 Each of our directors other than Mr. Kesavan, including the new nominee, is independent, and the Board believes that this independence provides effective oversight of management.
 The Board as a whole regularly reviews information and reports from members of senior management on areas of material risk, including risks related to the markets served by the Company and contract execution risks.
 The full Board also considers the risks associated with potential acquisitions.
 The Audit Committee reviews and evaluates the Company's overall risk profile, and the procedures and policies implemented by management to identify and manage such risks.
-The Compensation Committee is responsible for overseeing the managements.
+The Compensation Committee is responsible for overseeing the management of risks relating to our compensation plans and arrangements.
 The Governance and Nominating Committee manages risks associated with the independence of the Board and potential conflicts of interest.